Skip to contents

 Argument n allows multiple values to apply rolling function on multiple window sizes.
 If adaptive=TRUE, then n can be a list to specify multiple window sizes for adaptive rolling computation.
 See Adaptive rolling functions section below for details.

-When multiple columns and/or multiple window widths are provided, then computations run in parallel.
-The exception is for algo="exact", which runs in parallel even for single column and single window width.
+When multiple columns or multiple window widths are provided, then they are run in parallel.
+The exception is for algo="exact" or adaptive=TRUE, which runs in parallel even for single column and single window width.
 By default, data.table uses only half of available CPUs, see setDTthreads for details on how to tune CPU usage.

 Setting options(datatable.verbose=TRUE) will display various information about how rolling function processed.
 It will not print information in real-time but only at the end of the processing.